-The Board of Directors requires directors Executives, related parties, operating under Section 89 of the Securities and Exchange Act, must prepare and submit a stakeholder report form to report to the Company.
-Knowing their interests or those of relevant parties (including every change) of directors and executives, which are interests related to the management of the Company's business, and summarizing the changed stakeholder reports to the Board of Directors' meetings shall be followed up by directors and executives to perform their duties with integrity.
-There are reporting guidelines and methods.
-As follows:
+The Board of Directors designate the directors, executives, relevant persons by operating in accordance with Section 89 of the Securities and Exchange Act, must prepare and submit a report on interest to report to the company the interests of oneself or of related persons (Including any change) of Directors and Executives, which is stake in the management of the Company's affairs and summarize the report on interest that has changed to the Board of Directors meeting for monitoring the Directors and Executives to perform their duties with honesty, with the following reporting criteria and methods

-- Report on the first time he became a director or executive - Always report when stakeholder information changes or every 6 months - In the event that the director retires and continues to return to the position of new director, The Director shall not submit a new report form if there is no change in stakeholder information.

-- Required by the Board of Directors Executives and employees Annual conflicts of interest report

-By December of each year, or if there is during the year, report on a case-by-case basis
+- Report when taking office as director or executive for the first time. - Report every time there is a change of stakeholder or every six months - In case of that the Directors vacate the office and continue to be a new Director does not necessary to submit a new report form if there is no change of stakeholder information. - Require that all directors, executives and employees to report of conflicts of interest annually, within December or if available during the year, report on a case by case (additional).

-(additional).

-7. Whistleblowing or complaints or abuse
+7. Whistleblowing or complaints or in case of being violated

-The company has established a whistleblowing channel.
-Complaints in case of infringement, including suggestions through the following channels:
+The company has established a channel for reporting clues or complaints or in the case of rights violation including suggestions for various opinions via the following methods

-- 7.1 Electronic Mail: Channels of the Board of Directors and the Audit Committee at www.
-Info@atp30.com or registration letter. - 7.2 Registration Letter: To the Audit Committee at ATP 30 Public Company Limited 700/199 1 T.Ban Kao Phanthong Chonburi 20160 /Tel.
-038-468-788
+7.1 Electronic Mail: Channels of the Board of Directors and the Audit Committee at www.
+Info@atp30.com or registration letter.

+7.2 Registration Letter channel: Audit Committee: ATP 30 Public Company Limited 700/199 Moo.1, Bankhao Panthong Chonburi 2016 Telephone No. 038-468-788.

-In the event that the stakeholder wants to contact the Board of Directors directly (not through management) for whistleblowing or complaints or infringements.
-Reports of fraud, illegality or business ethics involving senior executives, as well as suggestions, can be sent electronic letters directly to the Board of Directors and, if in doubt, about good corporate governance and anti-corruption policies.
-For more information, please contact the Company Secretary: sukarnda@atp30group.com Tel.
-038-468-788 and Human Resources Tel.
-082-716-0588
+In the event that stakeholders want to contact the Board of Directors for clues report or complaints or if the rights are violated, report a scam, violations of the law or the Code of Conduct relating to senior management, including making recommendations and opinions, E-mail can be sent directly to the Board of Directors and if there is any doubt about the good corporate governance and anti-corruption policy, further inquiries by e-mail: sukarnda@atp30group.com or phone number 063-9030049 and HR Department phone number 082-716-0588.